A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: FL-Tailored Optimizations, Limitations, and Applications

 In many FU works, historical information is essential for facilitating the unlearning process.
 Nevertheless, this implies that the server needs to store a substantial volume of data, leading to significant memory consumption.
 This historical information can be gradients and global models \cite{cao2023fedrecover,fraboni2022sequential,liu2021federaser,yuan2023federated,wu2023unlearning,halimi2022federated}, gradient residuals \cite{zhang2023fedrecovery}, specific state \cite{shaik2023framu}, or some intermediate results \cite{liu2021revfrf}.

-Memory consumption reduction can be achieved by selectively storing historical information.
-For instance, in FedEraser \cite{liu2021federaser}, the server stores clients' gradients at specific intervals of FL rounds.
+\textbf{Approaches to mitigation.} Memory consumption reduction can be achieved by selectively storing historical information.
+For instance, in FedEraser \cite{liu2021federaser}, the server stores clients' gradients at specific intervals of FL rounds or based on the importance of gradients \cite{jiang2024towards}.
 Similarly, in FRU \cite{yuan2023federated}, only important updates to clients' item embeddings are stored.
+In addition, by adopting coding-based techniques, the storage can be further compressed as demonstrated in \cite{lin2024scalable}.